beimnet777/NLP-Project/README.md

 Output: Not Hate Speech
 ## Limitations:

-No NLP model is perfect, and this system faces similar limitations.
-Some complex or nuanced hate speech might go undetected, highlighting the need for continuous improvement.
-## Team Members
+No NLP model is perfect, and this hate speech detection system is no exception.
+While it provides a valuable tool for identifying and addressing hate speech in Amharic, it comes with certain limitations.
+Some complex or subtle instances of hate speech may go undetected due to the inherent challenges in interpreting language nuances and context.
+The system's performance is influenced by the quality and diversity of the training data, and it may not capture evolving forms of hate speech.
+Continuous improvement through regular updates and community contributions is essential to enhance the model's accuracy and effectiveness.

 ## Team Members